 After surgery, you’ll need rehab to get your strength back.
 While the doctor has fixed the joint with surgery, you will still need to work on your motion and strength on your own.
 With the help of our TBTW Physical Therapists and other specialists, you’ll be better able to improve body movement.
 You’ll learn the safest ways to walk, get dressed, bathe and more.
 Whether you’ve had heart surgery, joint replacement or another type of surgery, rehab will help you get back to your regular routine much faster.

 The key goals of any rehab program are to:

 - Strengthen your muscles

 - Teach you how to do daily activities, such as get up from a chair, climb stairs and get in and out of a car

 Are you having surgery?
-Be sure to Contact Us Today at Lillington, NC Center for a post-surgical rehab program.
+Be sure to Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC for a post-surgical rehab program.
 Our goal is to get you on the road to recovery as soon as possible.